 - Describe the purpose of your research: explain to the participants what problem you are trying to find in a product, system, or service.

 - Ask participants to think aloud during the tasks they are performing.
-Saying what comes to the mind as they work.
+Saying what comes to their mind as they work.
 It will help you to determine their intentions and their problem-solving strategies.

 - Give participants a specific set of instructions and the tasks to perform in a particular order.
 Do not demonstrate something you are trying to test.